I Hurt My Friends' Feelings. What Should I Do?

 Another element of a sincere apology is the intention to change.
 Let the person know you're not going to let it happen again.
 You could tell your friends, "I'm going to be more aware of what I think and say about people in the future.
 I'll make an effort to be kinder and more positive about people, and not to talk behind their backs — especially when it's my friends."

 Hopefully, your friends can accept your apology.
 But don't be discouraged if it doesn't happen instantly.
 Some people are quick to forgive.
-Others may have to think about what you said and need time to get over hurt feelings or anger, or to regain trust.
+Others may have to think about what you said and need time to get over hurt feelings or anger, or to rebuild trust.
 Do your best with the part that's up to you.
 The rest is up to them.

 Forgive yourself, too.
 We can learn from mistakes.
 Focus on mending the situation, not replaying it in your head.
 Being too self-critical can't help you.
 Neither can wishing the situation away, thinking about what you said over and over, or dwelling on what you could have said instead.
 Move forward.
 Focus your energies on trying to make things right and working on your good intentions!